Last Updated: Thurs. 8/17/2006

 Torque |

-Measurement value indicating wheel turning force, a strength value different from horsepower |
+Measurement value indicating wheel turning force, a

 |